wealthica/wealthica.js/README.md

 ```
 var addon = new Addon({
-  // (required) The 'scope' of the messages.
+  // (optional) The 'scope' of the messages.
   // Scope needs to follow the following formula:
   // `ADDON_ID/[widgets/reports]/[WIDGET_ID|REPORT_ID]`.
-  // Defaults to 'default' (for development only).
+  // Defaults to location.origin (for development only).
   scope: 'addon-id/widgets/widget-id'
 });
 ```